ionvision/ionvision.github.io.bk/notes/install-Qt-OpenCV-Ubuntu.md

 ##2.2 Installing Qt
 Note: Steps 4 and 5 explain how to configure Qt Creator for use with the OpenCV libraries.

 >You can also directly install Qt Creator with the online installer from [here](http://qt-project.org/downloads).
-It's much easier and straightforward.
+It's much easier and straightforward than the following `step 1 and 2`.

 - 1.Download the latest version of Qt 5 for Linux 32/64-bit from the Qt website: